908 KAR 1:300. Chemical dependency program evaluation.

 (3) "Client identifier" means a unique code used by agencies and the department to identify clients in a departmental data set.

-(4) "Commissioner" means the Commissioner of the Department for Mental Health and Mental Retardation Services, or his designee.
+(4) "Commissioner" means the Commissioner of the Department for Behavioral Health, Developmental and Intellectual Disabilities Services, or designee.

-(5) "Department" means the Department for Mental Health and Mental Retardation Services within the Cabinet.
+(5) "Department" means the Department for Behavioral Health, Developmental and Intellectual Disabilities Services within the Cabinet.

 (6) "Discharge" means a date which is ninety (90) days following the last date on which a client received a treatment service from the agency.

-(7) "Division" means the Division of Substance Abuse within the Department for Mental Health and Mental Retardation Services.
+(7) "Division" means the Division of Behavioral Health within the Department for Behavioral Health, Developmental and Intellectual Disabilities Services.

 (8) "Evaluator" means the independent organization determined by the department to be qualified to conduct an outcome study.